omidvatan94/PGOS/README.md

 # PGOS

 PGOS is a full stack application designed for managing orders for Perfectly Ground pre-packaged coffee.
 The frontend and backend can be found in their respective directories within this repository, and this README will go over architecture and installation instructions to run this app on your local environment.
+You may begin by cloning this repository to your computer.

 # PGOS: The Back End